 Median Income - Total income is the sum of the amounts reported for wage/salary income, self employment income, interest, dividends, rental income, royalty income, income from estates or trusts, Social Security or Railroad Retirement income, Supplementary Social Security, public assistance or welfare payments, retirement/survivor/disability pensions and all other income.
 The data is from USCB Report S1501.

 Living Wage - The wage listed is the wage an individual would need to earn as the sole provider for a household consisting of themselves and one child based on the typical expenses in that county or city.
 This wage is a minimum estimate of the cost of living for a low wage family.
-Data from Massachusetts Institute of Technology Living Wage Calculator (livingwage.mit.edu), released in January, 2019.
+Data from Massachusetts Institute of Technology Living Wage Calculator (livingwage.mit.edu), and represents 2020 data released in Q1 of February 2021.

 Based on self reporting this includes people who have: insurance from a current/former employer, insurance purchased directly from an insurance company, Medicare, Medicaid, Medical Assistance, any government assistance plan for people with low income or disability, TRICARE or military health care, VA, Indian Health Service or any other type of health insurance or health coverage plan.
 Data from USCB Report S2701.